 Forgiveness.
 What does it mean?
-How do we really do it?
+How do we do it?
 Are others really worthy of our forgiveness?
-I have had my share of feeling anger, abandoned, hurt, betrayed and disappointed.
+I have had my share of feeling anger, abandonment, betrayed and disappointed.
 Because these feelings were sitting so deeply inside of me, it took over both myself and my life for many years.
-I wasn’t even aware that I was feeling all of these emotions because rather than feeling them, I decided that it was better to deny them and mask them with thoughts like
+I wasn’t even aware that I was feeling these emotions because rather than actually feeling them, I decided that it was safer to deny them, bury them and mask them with thoughts like

 “Feeling my pain will only create more pain”

 “It’s not ok to feel my “negative” emotions”

 When my external life began to reflect more and more of my internal pain, I had no choice but to surrender to my feelings and gave myself permission to feel and release, feel and release on repeat.
 I say “on repeat” because healing is not a one stop shop.
 It’s a process that requires commitment.